Suchada-pae/my-first-project/README.md

                 margin: 10px;
                 margin-right: 20px;
             }

+            .fa {
+                padding-right: 15px;
+            }

+   - Added this code to change the color on the link of social media links:

             .footer-details span:hover {
                 color: #ccff33;
             }

-            .fa {
-                padding-right: 15px;
-            }

-Second page of my website is music page which contains top 10 singles:
+## 2. Music page which contains top 10 singles:

-1. At the top of music page is the same as the home page which has the logo and the nav menu, You can see all the codes that present at the home page.

-2. Section of music page contains the 10 Youtube videos of the Script:
+For logo, nav bar and footer, they used the same codes as mentioned on the Home page.

+### 2.1 The section area of Music page contains:

+#### - A heading "THE TOP 10 SINGLES"

-        html codes of heading "THE TOP 10 SINGLES:
+- Html codes of heading "THE TOP 10 SINGLES:

              <!--heading-->
                 <div class="row bg-singles">
                     <div class="col-xs-12 col-md-12 section-heading">